ZhaotianWuMelendez/PPEngine/index.md

 Enemy(xPosition (Integer), yPosition(integer), enemyTag(string))
 	The various enemy classes have combinations of behaviours, posses sounds and animations, and are easily declared with enemyTags such as “enemy2”.

+First declare a Level with a name.
+Then, place your objects. "end" marks the end of the list of objects in a given Level.

 # Example Code:
 ```scala